Pajamaman/jquery.toggleme/README.md

 A call to:

-    $('.toggleme').toggleme();
+    $('.someclass').toggleme();

 will initialize a toggleme instance.
-By default, the body is hidden and the title is styled as a link.
+By default, the body is hidden and the title is wrapped in an <a> tag.

 ### Options